koopa31/Svetlana_documentation/docs/source/index.rst

 segmented image.

 The classifier is based on light-weight convolutional neural networks and is efficient with few annotations.
-You can learn more about our method reading the related paper.
+You can learn more about our method reading the `related paper <https://hal.inria.fr/hal-03927879>`_.

 First check out the :doc:`installation` section to know how to install it.